Welcome to PawSteps Veterinary Center, your local veterinarians in Whitinsville, MA.

 Dr. Barr attended the Cummings School of Veterinary Medicine at Tufts University and was an active member of on-campus organizations and community outreach programs.
 After graduating with her Doctorate of Veterinary Medicine, Dr. Barr completed a one year rotating internship in Small Animal Medicine and Surgery at the VCA South Shore Weymouth Animal Hospital.
 After a busy year honing her skills with emergency cases, internal medicine, and surgery, Dr. Barr is very excited to be joining PawSteps Veterinary Center!

-Dr. Barr lives in Grafton with her husband and their four-legged family members, dachshund-chihuahua mix Nutmeg, chihuahua-rat terrier mix Benny, and Himalayan mix Little Cat.
-In her free time, she loves to bake cookies, go for hikes, and do yoga
+Dr. Barr lives in Grafton with her husband, son and daughter, and their four-legged family members.
+In her free time, she loves to bake cookies, go for hikes, and do yoga.

 Dr. Anna Altobelli